TesfayeTesema/Tesfaye/README.md

 hello this is the git hub
+add some thing for 2nd time